The shape distribution of superclusters in SDSS DR 12: Introduction

-The large-scale structure datasets are traditionally analysed using the correlation statistics.
-With the major advances in the cutting-edge optical and radio surveys in recent years, well complemented by the recent progresses in large-scale simulations, it has now become extremely important to look beyond the simplest 2-point correlation function (the power spectrum) for extracting more information out of the persistently growing datasets.
+The large-scale structure datasets are analysed using numerous statistics, as recently reviewed in \citet{Libeskind18}, however the focus has been on the correlation statistics.
+With the major advances in the cutting-edge optical and radio surveys in recent years, well complemented by the recent progresses in large-scale simulations, it has now become extremely important to look beyond the simplest 2-point correlation statistics (or power spectrum) and search for methods which can extract more information out of the persistently growing datasets.
 However, the higher order functions can be difficult to calculate, and sometimes they face conceptual challenges.
-On the other hand, the Minkowski functionals (MFs) provide a robust and powerful means of studying the morphology of the large-scale structure of the Universe.
+In this context, the Minkowski functionals (MFs) provide a robust and powerful means of studying the morphology of the large-scale structure of the Universe.
 They implicitly contain information from all of the N-point correlation functions and play a role that is complementary to that of the correlation statistics in probing the gravity at non-linear cosmological scales.
 In view of the upcoming spectroscopic and photometric surveys like DESI, LSST, the importance of MFs in analysing large-scale structure datasets is expected to grow rapidly in the near future.
-Since MFs were introduced in cosmology by \cite{mecke}, they have been frequently employed to study the morphology of the cosmic web \citep{Schmalzing1997, Sahni:1998cr, Sathyaprakash:1998gy, Hikage2003, Einasto:2011,Pratten, Wiegand:2013xfa, Wiegand_2017, Matsubara:2020fet, Matsubara:2020knr, Lippich:2020vpy,Appleby:2021xoz}, the cosmic reionization process \citep{Friedrich2011,yoshiura:2017, Bag:2018zon, Chen:2018enj, Kapahtia:2021eok}, as well as the cosmic-microwave background (CMB) \citep{Schmalzing1998,Novikov1999,Novikov2000,Hikage2006}.
-With a few exceptions, these studies calculate `global' MFs of the whole isodensity surface.
+Since MFs were introduced in cosmology by \cite{mecke}, they have been frequently employed to study the morphology of the cosmic web \citep{Schmalzing1997, Sahni:1998cr, Sathyaprakash:1998gy, Hikage2003,M2007A, Einasto:2011,Pratten, Wiegand:2013xfa, Wiegand_2017, Matsubara:2020fet, Matsubara:2020knr, Lippich:2020vpy,Appleby:2021xoz}, the cosmic reionization process \citep{Friedrich2011,yoshiura:2017, Bag:2018zon, Chen:2018enj, Kapahtia:2021eok, Pathak:2022ahj}, as well as the cosmic-microwave background (CMB) \citep{Schmalzing1998,Novikov1999,Novikov2000,Hikage2006}.
+With few exceptions, these studies calculate `global' MFs of the whole isodensity surface.